A confined beneficiary (or recipient), i.e., incarcerated or institutionalized, has

 DHO may schedule an individual to appear by phone when the individual’s confinement

-prevents him or her from appearing in person or by VTC.
+prevents them from appearing in person or by VTC.
 See DI

 NOTE: A person who is confined may have one or more special handling considerations.
 Confinement